stackb/bazel-stack-vscode/README.md

   copied to the clipboard.
 - `cmd+;` runs the `bsv.bzl.goToLabel` command.
 To use this, stroke the keybinding (designed to be ergonomically similar to the builtin `cmd+p` menu);
-  this will pop up an input box where you can type/paste in a bazel label; press ENTER to move to the rule/file implied by the label.
+  this will open an input box where you can type/paste in a bazel label; press `ENTER` to move to the rule/file implied by the label.
 - `shift+cmd+t` runs the `workbench.view.extension.bazel-explorer` command.
 This
   will show the [Tools](#tools).
 - `ctrl+shift+cmd+p` runs the `bsv.buildozer.wizard` command.
 To use this,